Definition of PostgreSQL TRIM()

 SELECT TRIM('00 ' FROM ' 00 AAA ') AS TrimmedString;

 In this example, we are trimming the extra 0’s which are present in the text.
-The text is ‘ 00 AAA ‘.
+The text is ’00 AAA ‘.
 We are removing the extra spaces and 00, which are present at the beginning of the string.
-The output here is being stored in TrimmedString.
-The screenshot below shows the output that we get once this code is run.
+The resulting string is being stored in the variable named “TrimmedString”.
+Once you run this code, it produces the output shown in the screenshot.
 It gives only ‘AAA’.
-The extra 0’s and spaces are removed from the string and stored in the declared variable.
+The declared variable stores the string with the extra 0’s and spaces removed.

 - The RTRIM functions in a similar way to LTRIM.
 It removes the trailing spaces or characters which are present in the string.